Is it time to do something different?

 - Are you struggling to have the marriage that you really want?

-- Does it seem that you are constantly fighting in your marriage?
+- Does it seem that you and your partner are constantly fighting?

-- Have you discovered your partner has been cheating in your marriage?
+- Have you discovered your partner has been cheating?

 - Do you find that you are “putting each other down” or name calling?